10-Q 1 form10-q.htm

 Employee Stock Purchase Plan

 The Company maintains the Anixa Biosciences, Inc. Employee Stock Purchase Plan (the “ESPP”) which permits eligible employees to purchase shares at not less than 85% of the market value of the Company’s common stock on the offering date or the purchase date of the applicable offering period, whichever is lower.
-The plan was adopted by our Board of Directors on August 13, 2018 and approved by our shareholders on September 27, 2018.
-During the three months ended January 31, 2024 and 2023, no shares were purchased under the ESPP.
+The ESPP was adopted by our Board of Directors on August 13, 2018 and approved by our shareholders on September 27, 2018.
+During the three and nine months ended July 31, 2024 and 2023, employees purchased 2,616 and 1,903 shares, respectively, with aggregate proceeds of approximately $7,000 and $6,000, respectively.

 Warrants

-Information regarding the Company’s warrants for the three months ended January 31, 2024 is as follows:
+Information regarding the Company’s warrants for the nine months ended July 31, 2024 is as follows:

 Shares Weighted